ehtesam75/ehtesam75/README.md

 <h3 align="center">A relentless problem solver with a passion for mastering the art of competitive programming</h3>
 <br>

-- 🔭 Currently working on **Advanced algorithms and data structures for CP.**

-- 🌱 Learning **Graph algorithms, dynamic programming, and number theory.**
+- 🌱 Currently Learning **Graph algorithms, dynamic programming, and number theory.**

 - 👯 Collaborating on **Problem-solving sessions and CP resources.**